-In summary 5G networks will be more flexible with a lot of users requesting for different set of services simultaneously, having higher data rates, higher capacity, energy optimization, mobility, availability, reliability, connectivity, cost effectiveness and less latency improving areas like IoT, gaming, personal clouds, and will be created new applications for many areas of society like tourism, agriculture, e-government or e-health.
+In summary 5G networks will be more flexible with a lot of users requesting for different set of services simultaneously, having higher data rates, higher capacity, energy optimization, mobility, availability, reliability, connectivity, cost effectiveness and less latency improving areas like IoT, gaming, personal clouds, and creating opportunities for new applications for many areas of society like tourism, agriculture, e-government and e-health.
 However, 5G is still facing many challenges such as security, low energy impositions, structure management with self-healing to perform dynamic operations, handoff’s in very high speed vehicles and of course, more devices connected brings more and new vulnerabilities.
-The table 2.1, shown above, compares all generations of the mobile networks already previously referred in different aspects and the technologies used throughout its evolution, plus the 5G expectations.
+Table 2.1, shown below, compares all generations of the mobile networks previously referred in different aspects and the technologies used throughout its evolution, plus the 5G expectations.